 Don’t worry, this is an infection that is relatively easy to treat.
 The most important thing to remember is to get treatment as soon as possible.

 The first line recommended treatment is now Doxycycline 100mg tablets taken twice daily and used for 7 days.

 Azithromycin is also a recommended antibiotic for treating chlamydia.
 However, the dose has changed from just 1g in one go to 1g on the first day, then 500mg for the next two days to make a 3 day course.
 Keep in mind that you can still pass on the infection for 7 days.
 Therefore it’s advised to not have sex during this time, you can also use condoms to reduce the risk of passing the infection to your partner.

-Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can get antibiotic tablets from your GP or an online pharmacy such as e-Surgery.
-See your treatment options for chlamydia.
+Once you are certain you have an infection (either through a positive test or your sexual partner testing positive), you can request antibiotic tablets from your GP, GUM clinic or a registered online pharmacy such as e-Surgery.

 Remember that after treatment it is advised to abstain from sex for 7 days.
 As always be sure to practice safe sex to prevent reinfection!

 Anything we didn’t answer?
 Speak to one of our experienced Pharmacists using our “Ask a Pharmacist” service absolutely free.

 - Find Sexual Health Information And Support Services | NHS